 - 2–3 regular-size candy canes (24–36g total), crushed

 - Bottom layer: There are a few ways you can melt the chocolate.
 You can use a double boiler over just barely simmering water or you can use the microwave.
 The microwave is a little more convenient for most, so my directions are for a microwave.
 (If using a double boiler, follow this recipe, but melt the chocolate layers in your double boiler over simmering water.)
 Place 6 ounces of white chocolate in a small heatproof bowl or a liquid measuring cup.
 Add 1/2 teaspoon of oil.
-Melt in 20-second increments, stirring vigorously with a rubber spatula or spoon after each increment, until completely melted and smooth.
+Melt in 20-second increments, stirring vigorously with a silicone spatula spatula or spoon after each increment, until completely melted and smooth.
 White chocolate and chocolate overheat easily, so it’s important to do this in increments.
 Once melted, stir in 1/4 teaspoon peppermint extract.
 Pour melted white chocolate into the prepared baking pan, and, with an offset spatula or spoon, spread into a thin smooth layer.
 (If using a baking sheet, make it as thin as you’d like… I usually spread it out to about 8×12 inches.)
 Place the baking pan in the refrigerator for 10–15 minutes or until almost completely set.
 If it sets completely, the bark layers could separate.

 - Middle layer: Place semi-sweet chocolate in a small heatproof bowl or a liquid measuring cup.
 Add 1/2 teaspoon of oil.
 Repeat melting, just as you did with the white chocolate in step 2.
 Once melted, stir in remaining 1/4 teaspoon peppermint extract.
 Pour all of the semi-sweet chocolate over the white chocolate layer and spread it into a smooth layer.
 Place the baking pan back in the refrigerator for 10–15 minutes or until almost completely set.